London Eye Tickets

-The London Eye has become, since its installation in 2000, a London landmark with more than 70 million visitors since then.
-This 'Millennium Wheel' is the tallest in Europe and, until 2006, in the world.
+Since its installation in 2000, the London Eye has become a key London landmark, attracting over 70 million visitors since then.
+This 'Millennium Wheel' is the tallest in Europe and, until 2006, was the tallest in the world.

-If you are already convinced to climb aboard this design marvel, I recommend buying your tickets online and in advance to save time and money.
+If you're already convinced to climb aboard this marvel of design, I recommend buying your tickets online and in advance to save time and money.

 The best option